Beyond A Failed Nominee: Whistleblower Retaliation Another Problem At The VA

 For years, the VA has been plagued by allegations of whistleblower retaliation, which prompted President Trump to sign an executive order creating the whistleblower protection office last April.
 Since June 14, 2017, the office has received more than 1,000 complaints about operations at the VA, according to a VA spokesperson, and as of March 26, the office was in the process of reviewing 148 open cases.

-Retaliation against whistleblowers has been documented at other federal agencies in the past, but Tom Devine, legal director of the nonprofit Government Accountability Project who has worked on federal whistleblower cases for decades, says the problem at the VA is much worse than in the rest of the federal government.
+Retaliation against whistleblowers has been documented at other federal agencies in the past, but Tom Devine, legal director of the nonprofit Government Accountability Project, who has worked on federal whistleblower cases for decades, says the problem at the VA is much worse than in the rest of the federal government.

 "The VA is by far the most repressive federal agency in the government," he says.
 "Depending on the year, between a third and 40 percent of whistleblower retaliation complaints for the whole government comes from this one agency."